All degree candidates must meet the graduation requirements set forth in the Faculty Regulations. Briefly, these requirements are as follows:

 Students must meet this requirement by successful completion of a Professional Responsibility course.
 In the event that a student receives less than a “C” when he or she initially takes a Professional Responsibility course, then he or she must take a Professional Responsibility course again and successfully complete it.
 The student will also need to take additional credits above the number of credits normally required for graduation, and must consult the Office of Student Services for further information.

-Students are required to successfully complete a Professional Skills course in order to graduate.
-Students may take such Professional Skills courses, listed below, at any time provided they have completed the mandated First Year Curriculum and any other pre-requisite courses as applicable.
+Students may take such Experiential/Professional Skills courses, indicated below, at any time provided they have completed the mandated First Year Curriculum and any other pre-requisite courses as applicable.
 For this purpose, successful completion means a grade of “C” or better in a graded course, and “S” or better in an ungraded course.

 - Advanced Trial Advocacy – Civil